 Social comparison.
 Every scroll is an exposure to other people's curated highlight reels.
 The brain doesn't distinguish well between "filtered, curated, and algorithmically selected" and "real" — so it draws conclusions about your own life from a sample that's been engineered to look better than reality.

 Body image and self-esteem.
 Editing apps and AI photo enhancement have moved the comparison baseline to something nobody can match — including the people posting.
-Research consistently links heavy social media use to lowered self-esteem, particularly in adolescents.
+The APA's 2023 health advisory links heavy social media use to lowered self-esteem and elevated mental health risks, particularly in adolescents.

 Compulsive checking.
 Once the loop is established, the brain stops needing a reason.
 The reach for the phone becomes automatic — during meetings, in line, at red lights.
 That's the loop running on its own.